AVDambeck/Notes/README.txt

-This are my notes.
-I'm not presenelty in any formal lecture classes, but I am generally an avid learner.
-I'm also community oriented and output focused.
+This are my notes and essays, from books, school, etc. I'm becoming a very rigrous notetaker and gennerally an avid learner.
+I'm also communithy and output focused.
 Accordly I'm posting my notes.
 Take whatever value you can gleam :)